-Updated January 2016 — A Roth IRA can be a great part of a comprehensive retirement income plan.
+Updated April 2017 — A Roth IRA can be a great part of a comprehensive retirement income plan.
 The potential benefits are substantial: tax-free income in retirement, flexible withdrawal options, no required minimum distributions, and prepaid income for beneficiaries.

 Roth IRA conversion strategy: How and why

 Why is the ability to use a Roth IRA as part of an overall retirement plan such a valuable opportunity?
-"The two main benefits to Roth IRAs for high earners are potential income tax mitigation and reducing the impact of the Medicare surtax on unearned investment income," says Austin.
+"The two main benefits to Roth IRAs for high earners are potential income tax mitigation and reducing the impact of the Medicare surtax on unearned investment income," says Lier.

 Before you convert

 The pro rata rule is often referred to as the "cream-in-your-coffee" rule.
-Once the cream and coffee are combined, you cannot separate them; in the same way, blending before-tax and after-tax funds in any Traditional, SEP, or SIMPLE IRA(s) cannot be separated.
-This is true even if you keep the before-tax amounts in a different IRA from the after-tax amounts, as the values of all SEP, SIMPLE, and/or Traditional IRA(s) are combined for purposes of determining the percentage of any distribution or conversion that is taxed.
+Once the cream and coffee are combined, you cannot separate them; in the same way, blending before-tax and after-tax funds in any traditional, SEP, or SIMPLE IRA(s) cannot be separated.
+This is true even if you keep the before-tax amounts in a different IRA from the after-tax amounts, as the values of all SEP, SIMPLE, and/or traditional IRA(s) are combined for purposes of determining the percentage of any distribution or conversion that is taxed.

-So, for example, take the case of a taxpayer who makes nondeductible contributions of $5,500 to a Traditional IRA, and then converts it to a Roth IRA.
+So, for example, take the case of a taxpayer who makes nondeductible contributions of $5,500 to a traditional IRA, and then converts it to a Roth IRA.
 If this taxpayer has no other IRA assets, there is generally no tax owed on such a conversion.

 Remember you must also include all distributions, including conversions and any outstanding rollovers in that balance.
 And do note that any calculations done prior to the end of the distribution year may not reflect the actual tax-free portion.
 This is because the calculation is based on the value of your IRAs on December 31.

-McMillion also recommends looking at current versus future tax rates.
-Taxpayers who think they may have lower tax rates at retirement may want to opt for deductible contributions to a 401(k) retirement fund or a Traditional IRA (if they qualify).
+McMillion also recommends looking at current versus anticipated future tax rates.
+Taxpayers who think they may have lower tax rates at retirement may want to opt for deductible contributions to a 401(k) retirement fund or a traditional IRA (if they qualify).
 "Also, the timing of the conversion is important," she says.
-"If you are younger and have many years for your Roth IRA assets to grow, a conversion may be an attractive option even if it creates a taxable event today."
+"If you are younger and have many years for your Roth IRA assets to potentially grow, a conversion may be an attractive option even if it creates a taxable event today."
 For individuals who are already retired, she adds, a Roth conversion may not make as much sense, especially if the Roth will go to heirs who are in a lower tax bracket or if the IRA will be left to a charity.

-Austin also points out that any taxes that may need to be paid on a conversion should be paid with funds outside the IRA.
+Lier also points out that any taxes that may need to be paid on a conversion should be paid with funds outside the IRA.
 If this isn't possible, or if the taxpayer needs the distributions for retirement cash flow, a Roth conversion may not be the most effective option.

-And, "another consideration is that Roth IRA tax policy may change at some point in the future, requiring you to rethink your retirement income plans," says McMillion.
+Although not an item on the current list of proposed changes from the Trump administration, "Roth IRA tax policy may change at some point in the future, requiring you to rethink your retirement income plans," says McMillion.